Hotels and Fruit

 The Name:

 The more aggressively a hotel uses the word “Quality” in it’s branding, the lower that quality seems to be.
 Similarly, the word “Premiere” in the name usually indicates a dump.
-The more honestly advertised “motel” is often more honest and unpretentious.
+The more honestly advertised “motel” is often more accurate and unpretentious.
 The words “manor” and “suites” can be red flags as well.
 So when choosing between Motel 6, and the Premiere Quality Manor Suites Inn, I’ve found that, most of the time, the Motel 6 is a better bet.
 The latter is usually a cockroach infested homeless shelter with a wall-unit air conditioner that smells of urine (true story).
 The Four Seasons, by contrast, does not feel the need to clutter it’s name with misleading superlatives.

 Breakfast and Fruit: